-Reflective Supervision Learning Collaborative
+Reflective Supervision Learning Collaborative©

-This Reflective Supervision Learning Collaborative is a comprehensive, experientially based, small group training for supervisors and administrative leaders in the field of infants, young children and families.
-Through a balance of Reflective Learning Intensive days, monthly Reflective Supervision Groups, sharing of collective group knowledge, and ongoing support, participants will experience how to implement and provide reflective supervision within their programs while simultaneously, receiving reflective supervision themselves by qualified, experienced reflective supervisors.
+This Reflective Supervision Learning Collaborative is a comprehensive, experientially based, small group training experience for supervisors and administrative leaders in the field of infants, young children and families.
+Through a balance of Reflective Learning Intensive days, monthly Reflective Supervision Groups, sharing of collective group knowledge, and ongoing support, participants will experience how to implement and provide reflective supervision within their programs while simultaneously receiving reflective supervision themselves by qualified and experienced reflective supervisors.
 This learning collaborative is also designed to provide infant/early childhood program supervisors and leaders with much of the training and experience needed to pursue Infant and Early Childhood Mental Health (IECMH) Endorsement.

 - Gain a clear and deep understanding of fundamental theories of Reflective Supervision, and specifically how it relates to Infant and Early Childhood Mental Health work.